-Many thousands of people fit their own wood burning stoves in the UK: some employ a Hetas fitter (usually to the whole job or the non-building-work part of the job).
-Others self install using Building Control with many choosing to do it themselves without involving any authority at all (from my experience).
+Many thousands of people fit their own wood burning stoves in the UK: some employ a registered “HETAS” fitter (usually to do the whole job or the non-building-work part of the job).
+Others self install using Building Control (part of your local council).
+Very many choose to do it themselves without involving any authority at all.

 Note: You do not require a HETAS fitter’s certificate AND Building Control inspection/private inspection.

 Although qualifications are not mandatory, any person fitting a solid fuel stove must be competent to do so i.e. familiar with the correct procedures and associated regulatory requirements.
-I highlighted the text on purpose – this manual will assist you in showing yourself competent when talking to Building Control (you are not proving yourself a master, or guru – just competent.
+I highlight the text on purpose – knowledge gained from this manual will assist you in showing yourself competent when talking to Building Control (you are not proving yourself a master, or guru – just competent).

 “I believe that my install will be safe.
 What happens if I do not get the work certified by Hetas or Building Regulations?”
-1. When you come to sell your property you may be asked for evidence of compliance with Building Regulations and you will not have this and you will then have to apply for retrospective Building Control (standard process), or remove the stove and state to house buyer that it is not fitted and will require installation.
-2. Should your installation prove unsafe and cause damage to property or person then you will likely find yourself in trouble.
+1. When you come to sell your property you may be asked, by the purchaser’s solicitor, for evidence of compliance with Building Regulations and you will not have this.
+You will then have to apply for retrospective Building Control (a standard process), or uncouple the stove and state to the house buyer that it is not fitted and will require installation.
+2. Should your installation cause damage to property or person then you will likely find yourself in trouble.

 Applying to Building Control is an easy process.
 Find the website of your local Building Control (a council department) and look for something along the lines of a downloadable form: “building notice and full plans application”.
 You will be filling in the “building notice” section and not the full plans.

-What happens next?
+Most local Building Controls are much more financially realistic and friendly and helpful.
+So what happens next after you fill your form in?
 Somebody from Building Control will contact you (you may have to contact them to prompt them) and will arrange to visit you PRIOR to the job starting.
-At this visit you will tell them what you plan to do (e.g. “I am going to slide a liner down my chimney and fit model x stove as well as a closure plate and an air vent and then I will smoke test it”).
+At this visit you will tell them what you plan to do (e.g. “I am going to slide a liner down my chimney and fit model “X” stove as well as a closure plate and an air vent and then I will smoke test the installation”).

 They will likely ask a couple of questions/provide advice then leave.
 Before leaving they will likely say that they want to check things over at a certain stage (e.g. when liner is in but before stove fitted).
 They might say they’ll see you at the end of the work or request you take stage photos.
 Each Building Control or individual officer will be different but all should assist you in finding the relevant building regulations.